-WebGL Visualization Widget (iPython)¶
+WebGL Visualization Widget¶

-REBOUND, but it currently misses a few features such as rendering spheres and support for periodic boundary conditions.
+REBOUND comes with a ipython widget that can be used in Jupyter notebooks.
+It is similar to the OpenGL visualization in the C version of REBOUND, but it currently misses a few features such as rendering spheres and support for periodic boundary conditions.

 Using the widget makes setting up a simulation very interactive.
 One can spot many mistakes in the setup process of a simulation by visually inspecting the particles.